Seychelles Polytechnic

 Seychelles Polytechnic is a government-owned tertiary institution located in Anse Royale, Mahé.
 The institution currently offer three programme areas in Business & Secretarial Studies, Visual Arts and the Manchester Twinning Programme, a first-year degree programme obtained in partnership with the University of Manchester.

 History

 The institution was inaugurated on 24 January 1983 by France-Albert René as a post-secondary education and training with courses initially totalling eleven.
 In 2005, Seychelles Institute of Technology was formed from the old Technical Programme Area and the School of Advanced Level Studies replaced the Academic Programme Area.

 Notable staff and alumni

-Anne Lafortune, who was the Polytechnic's director, went on to take a leading role in the counry's tourism industry before she became an ambassador.
+Anne Lafortune, who was the Polytechnic's director, went on to take a leading role in the country's tourism industry before she became an ambassador.